metacreek/springboard/README.md

 The project adapts a Bert-based model to be used for classification of text from dozens of publicans.
 It was built using both AWS and Google Cloud.

+For an explanation of the capstone project, click [here]("./CAPSTONE.md").

 * [data-collection](https://github.com/metacreek/springboard/tree/master/data-collection) contains code used to crawl dozens of news and opinion websites.

 * [data-wrangling](https://github.com/metacreek/springboard/tree/master/data-wrangling) contains Jupyter notebooks outlining evaluation of the collected data and analysis use to wrangle the data into a usable format.